zhandao/zero-rails_openapi/README.md

 ## Code of Conduct

-  Everyone interacting in the Zero-OpenApi project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](CODE_OF_CONDUCT.md).
+  Everyone interacting in the Zero-RailsOpenApi project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](CODE_OF_CONDUCT.md).